-- three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40% one task must be an assignment or investigation-style with a
+- three assessment tasks - the minimum weighting for an individual task is 20%

 A scientific calculator and basic geometrical instruments.

 Students MUST have completed 5.3 or an excellent level of achievement in 5.2 in Year 10 Mathematics.

 If a 5.2 student, the following sub strands of Stage 5.3 - Algebraic Techniques, Surds and Indices, Equations, Linear Relationships, Trigonometry and Pythagoras' theorem and Single Variable Data should have also been covered.